Skip to content

 Auto

-Auto will attempt to determine the type of server based on the contents of the directory.
-If the directory contains a plumber.R or entrypoint.R file, it will be assumed to be a plumber server.
-If the directory contains a app.R, or a server.R and ui.R, it will be assumed to be a Shiny server.
+Auto will attempt to determine the type of server based on the contents of the directory specified by --dir. - If the directory contains a plumber.R or entrypoint.R file, it will be assumed to be a Plumber server. - If the directory contains an app.R, or both server.R and ui.R files, it will be assumed to be a Shiny server. - If a .qmd file is provided via the --qmd argument, or if FAUCET_QMD is set, it will be assumed to be a Quarto Shiny application.
+Otherwise, faucet will exit with an error.

 Shiny